jun-eau/Slipstream/README.md

             1. Add `Slipstream.exe` to Steam as a non-Steam game.
             2. In Steam, right-click Slipstream -> Properties -> Compatibility -> Force Proton (latest version).
             3.  **Steam Deck Users**: Perform this setup in **Desktop Mode**.
         *   **Native Linux Binary**: `chmod +x Slipstream && ./Slipstream`.
-Use this for initial setup if Proton causes issues, or for use with tools like Lutris.
+Use this for initial setup if Proton causes issues.
 It will save `config.json` but cannot launch the Windows game directly.
 Then use `Slipstream.exe` via Proton/Wine from the same folder.
 4.  **Initial Configuration (One-Time Setup)**:
     *   **Locate Game**: A file dialog will prompt for `RocketLeague.exe` (usually in `Binaries/Win64` of your Rocket League installation).
     *   **BakkesMod (Optional)**: If you enable BakkesMod, you'll be prompted for `BakkesMod.exe`.
 See "Optional: BakkesMod Setup" under Usage for details.